bitArtisan1/Polycrypt-Password-Cracker/README.md

 # Polycrypt Password Cracking Tool
-A simple password cracker tool developed in Python using the Tkinter GUI framework.
+A straightforward yet effective password cracker tool with multi-threading developed in Python, utilizing the user-friendly Tkinter GUI framework to provide an intuitive and interactive graphical interface.

 ## Features